 To facilitate investigation of the same matter, the Hong Kong authorities generally try to co-operate with their counterparts in foreign jurisdictions and in China.
 For example, in October 2014, the SFC and the CSRC entered into a memorandum of understanding on strengthening cross-boundary regulatory and enforcement co-operation with a view to tackling market manipulation in China and Hong Kong.
-See also the memorandum of understanding entered into between the MOF, the CSRC and the SFC on audit working papers referred to in question 12.
+Furthermore, the MOF, the CSRC, the SFC and the FRC entered into memoranda of understanding on audit working papers.

 In addition, Hong Kong has mutual legal assistance agreements with a number of countries, and a number of international treaties provide for cross-border co-operation.